 Construction of the improvements will use some energy, however once operation commences, the structures will be net producers of energy and will require infrequent maintenance.

-7.3 ANTICIPATED DETERMINATION
+7.3 DETERMINATION

-In view of the foregoing, KIUC and DHHL have concluded that the proposed project will not have a significant adverse impact on the environment.
-Consequently, DHHL anticipates issuing a Finding of No Significant Impact for the proposed project.
+Based on the foregoing criteria, the proposed project would not have a significant adverse impact on the environment.